FROM THE SEA AND FARMS TO MARKET

 The modern, local fishing fleet consists of vessels owned and operated by their crew, and this arrangement ultimately means that fishermen take the utmost pride in the quality of their catch.

 A quarter of all the fish and shellfish caught in British waters are caught within 50 miles of Shetland.
-As a result, more finfish is landed at the busy fish markets at Shetland’s main ports of Lerwick and Scalloway, than in all of England, Wales, and Northern Ireland combined.
-New state-of-the-art markets are currently under construction in both ports to meet the future needs of the industry.
+As a result, more finfish is landed at the busy state-of-the-art fish markets at Shetland’s main ports of Lerwick and Scalloway, than in all of England, Wales, and Northern Ireland combined.

 The development of an electronic auction system for white fish in Lerwick has involved the introduction of a weighing at sea system, while also supplying buyers with advance information on landings.
 Specific species are re-graded and re-weighed on both markets.
 Definite improvements have been seen in the quality of fish on the market and these standards have been achieved as a direct result of Shetland Seafood Quality Control’s evaluation of the fish being landed and the response by the boats to its regular reports.
 And there is potential to introduce other species such as shellfish, pelagic fish, and aquaculture products to the auction.